Carmen Moore (American actress)

-Carmen Kym Moore, also known as Kymberly Yazzie, (February 21, 1986 – August 2018) was a Native American (Navajo Nation) actress.
+Carmen Kym Moore (February 21, 1986 – August 31, 2018), also known as Kymberly Yazzie, was a Native American actress.
 She began her acting career in the pornographic film industry, starring in 34 original features after her debut in 2008.

 Moore made her feature film debut playing Felixcia in Sydney Freeland's 2014 film Drunktown's Finest.
 She was nominated for Best Actress at the 2014 American Indian Film Festival for her performance.